PopovEvgeniy/mugenconfigeditor/readme.txt

 1.8: The source code was recompiled under Lazarus 4.0 RC1.
 1.8.1: The source code was recompiled under Lazarus 4.0 RC3.
 1.8.1.1: The documentation has been updated.
+1.8.2: The source code was recompiled under Lazarus 4.2.